 - Avis, National, and Hertz car rental upgrade status

 - Concierge service

-- Access to special events via the By Invitation Only® program
+- Access to special events via the By Invitation Only program

-For items that have warranties of five years or fewer, American Express will add a supplementary warranty of up to an additional year when you make the purchase with either of these cards.
+For items that have warranties of five years or less, American Express will add a supplementary warranty of up to an additional year when you make the purchase with either of these cards.
 You’ll also enjoy purchase protection, which provides you with accidental damage and theft coverage for 90 days.

 Both the Gold and Platinum cards offer the American Express® Business App, and with it you can easily manage your expenses as well as connect to QuickBooks software.
-If you have employees, you can make them authorized users, as well as assign an account manager to handle the account’s activity, such as making payments and reviewing statements.
+If you have employees, you can make them authorized users as well as assign an account manager to handle the account’s activity, such as making payments and reviewing statements.